-Americans started 2021 with markedly better credit and lower credit card debt, on average than a year before.
-Despite the economic uncertainty brought on by the pandemic, the average credit score increased by 1 percent (7 points) in 2020, according to Experian.
-Credit scores have been steadily inching up since the Great Recession—a total increase of 21 points over the decade—with 2020’s increase accounting for a full third of the rise.
+Americans started 2021 with markedly better credit and lower credit card debt, on average, than a year before.
+Despite the economic uncertainty brought on by the pandemic in 2020, the average credit score increased by 4 points in 2021, according to Experian.
+Credit scores have been steadily inching up since the Great Recession — a total increase of 25 points over the past decade.

 Key credit card debt statistics

-Here’s a look at a few key credit debt statistics for 2021, according to Experian:
+Here’s a look at a few of the most recent key credit debt statistics, according to Experian:

 - Average revolving utilization rate: 25 percent